kobe1980/MicroServices/README.md

 >         "broker_url": "amqp://localhost"
 > }

+**Ack and retry**

+When a job is sent, the *worker* that take it have to send an ack.
+If no worker does, the job is resend every 2s until it is taken or the *SystemManager* says that there's no worker of the good type.

 **Create your own system**

-To create your own system you have to inherit a dedicated worker from the *Worker* class Here an example of a DB Worker
+To create your own system you have to inherit a dedicated com from the *Worker* class Here an example of a DB Worker

 > // Child class of Worker dedicated to DB connection